 - a.
 Access your Search Console account.

 - b.
-Select the specific domain you’re interested in (if you’ve added it to your account).
+Select the domain you’re interested in (if you’ve added it to your account).

 - c.
 Look for any notifications or manual actions listed.
 Google will notify you if they’ve taken manual actions against the domain.